Who Was Penny Marshall?

 Penny Marshall, born in New York City in 1943, spent her early years as Laverne on the sitcom Laverne and Shirley.
 In 1985, Marshall's friend, Whoopi Goldberg, convinced her to pursue a career in directing, starting with the movie Jumpin' Jack Flash.
 The film wasn't a hit, but it launched Marshall's career.
 She went on to direct Big, Awakenings, A League of Their Own and Riding in Cars With Boys.

-Born Carole Penny Marsciarelli on October 15, 1943, in New York City, Marshall grew up in the Bronx with parents Tony Marshall, a director and producer, and Marjorie Marshall, a dance teacher.
-(Penny's Italian-American father changed the family's last name before she was born.)
+Born Carole Penny Marshall on October 15, 1943, in New York City, Marshall grew up in the Bronx with parents Tony Marshall, a director and producer, and Marjorie Marshall, a dance teacher.
+Penny's Italian-American father changed the family's last name from Marsciarelli to Marshall before she was born.
 Penny had two siblings, older brother Garry and sister Ronny, whom she would later follow into show business.

 After spending her entire childhood in the Bronx, Marshall "wanted to get out," following graduation from Walton High School in 1960.
 "I didn't care where," she said.
 She ventured west to the University of New Mexico, where she studied math and psychology, and enlisted friends and teachers to help her lose her thick Bronx accent.
 "Obviously, they failed," she later quipped in her distinctive New York cadence.

 While in college, she took up with a campus football player named Michael Henry and became pregnant with their daughter, Tracy.
 She married Henry and dropped out of school.
 Marshall worked as a tap dancer and secretary to support the young family, but when the marriage ended a few years later, she decided to move to Los Angeles to try to break into show business.
 While there, she reunited with her brother Garry, who was working as a comedy writer, and her sister Ronny Hallin, who was a casting director and producer.